 In your second year you are required to take at least four credits of:

-Please note: the Department of Anthropology requires that an you take 9 credit hours to be considered a full-time student.
+Please note: the students are required to take 9 credit hours per semester to be considered a full-time student.

 In addition to the above courses students must take at least 9 additional of 500-level anthropology courses.
 Beyond the program’s required courses, you are encouraged to take courses outside of the department that contribute to the development of your area of concentration.